EEGKit/EDFlib/README.md

 Each "generator" example creates an EDF+ or BDF+ file with sample signals.

-`test_generator` shows how to use most of the functions provided by the library and generates an EDF+ or BDF+ testfile with several sample signals.
+`test_generator` shows how to use most of the functions provided by the library and generates an EDF+ or BDF+ test file with several sample signals.

-`sine_generator` creates a BDF+ file containing the signal "sine", a 1 Hz sinoidal waveform with a sample frequency of 2048 Hz.
+`sine_generator` creates a BDF+ file containing the signal "sine", a 1 Hz sinusoidal waveform with a sample frequency of 2048 Hz.

 `sweep_generator` creates a linear or logarithmic sweep through a range of frequencies in EDF+ or